 We thought the best approach might be to define what are safety policy and procedures and then provide some key tips on making your safety policy and procedures meaningful and remembered.

 Firstly, a safety policy statement is a document to outwardly express your commitment to workplace health and safety/occupational health and safety.
-It’s a way to verbalise “intent” of the organisation and yourself as the senior leader and, to provide some strategic direction for the organisation’s safety efforts.
+It’s a way to verbalise the “intent” of the organisation and yourself as the senior leader and to provide some strategic direction for the organisation’s safety efforts.

-- Commitment of the organisation and the leader (typically the CEO) to health & safety;
+- The commitment of the organisation and the leader (typically the CEO) to health & safety;

 - An aim to reduce the risks to health and safety for your staff, visitors or other people that may be affected by what your organisation does;